lucastsudaka/tsu-backup/README.md

 Just a basic tool for file backup and MariaDB. **Currently, only for personal use.**

-TODO: TODO: Rclone, perhaps also supporting PostgreSQL and Redis in the future.
+TODO: Rclone, perhaps also supporting PostgreSQL and Redis in the future.